axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/top-content-bar/README.md

 # Top content bar

-Used as top of the page Warning or info box that can show text and have a CTA
+Used as top of the page Warning or info box that can show text and have a call to action button

 ## Usage